 3. Single User/Password

-Make sure each user is set up as an authorized user and you can set the rights for each person.
+Make sure each user/employee is set up as an authorized user, and you can set the rights for each person.
+You can also research inexpensive and secure apps or websites to hold your logins, ensuring that the hacking rate drops significantly.
 When people leave the organization, make sure to delete the username and change common passwords.

 4. Expense Reimbursement

 Implement a process for all employees to follow regardless of hierarchy.
 Make sure to have an annually updated policy and require receipts/invoices over a certain dollar amount.